Maza0w1/Maza0w1/README.md

 ![Alt text](https://media3.giphy.com/media/xVRRDVP6lqtNQJrzN7/giphy.gif)

-My name is Almira and I’m a web developer and [STEM blogger](https://theartofcoding.org/).
+Professional Web developer and designer.

 Computer technology is something I have been passionate about for as long as I can remember.
-I thoroughly relish developing software as a means to express ingenuity and acquire new skill sets and techniques.
-Within the past few years, I learned several programming languages (JavaScript, HTML5, CSS3, Python, SQL, and some Java) mainly for web, app, and machine learning developments.
+I thoroughly enjoy developing software as a means to express ingenuity and acquire new skill sets and techniques.

 I wholeheartedly enjoy sharing sharing my knowledge and love for technology with others and empowering them to take charge of the future.